MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_stomp_turtle_egg.md

 # Entity Documentation - minecraft:behavior.stomp_turtle_egg

-`minecraft:behavior.stomp_turtle_egg` allows an entity to target and stomp on turtle eggs when detected.
+`minecraft:behavior.stomp_turtle_egg` compels an entity to target and stomp on turtle eggs when detected.

 ## Parameters